dearlux/PowerOfNumbers/README.md

-# MangoStudios-Prototype2Test
+# MangoStudios-Final Build

-This is the extension of prototype 1 with all the design implementation.
-We made this as it was simpler to extend the code we had instead of dealing with new issues and problems.
-We will change the location of certain functions to make it more in line with the Technical Specificaition
+This is the final version of our game, Power in Numbers, for CS361 Game Design at Oberlin College with Prof. Tom Wexler